Wake Forest vs. Florida State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The two teams combine to score 69 points per game, 7.5 more than the total in this contest.

-- The 43.5 combined points per game that these two squads have allowed this season are 18 fewer than the 61.5 total in this contest.
+- The combined points per game average of the two teams, 69, is 7.5 points greater than Saturday's over/under.

+- This contest's total is 18.0 points above the 43.5 these two squads combine to allow per game this season.

-- Demon Deacons games have an average total of 60 points this season, 1.5 fewer than Saturday's over/under.
+- The Demon Deacons and their opponents score an average of 61.0 points per game, 0.5 fewer than Saturday's total.

-- The 61.5 over/under in this game is 5.2 points above the 56.3 average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 56.3 points, 5.2 fewer than this game's set over/under.

 Wake Forest Stats and Trends

-- The Demon Deacons came out on top 41-16 last time out when they met the Norfolk State Spartans.
-The Spartans covered the spread as 43-point underdogs.
+- Wake Forest has one win against the spread in two games this season.

-- The Demon Deacons have been favored by 6.5 points or more three times this season and covered the spread in one of them.
+- The Demon Deacons have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- Find the latest odds and place wagers on the Demon Deacons to cover the spread at SISportsbook.

-- Wake Forest's games this year have yet to go over the total in three opportunities.

-- The Demon Deacons collect just eight fewer yards per game (382.5), than the Seminoles allow per matchup (390.5).
+- The Demon Deacons collect 382.5 yards per game, only 8.0 fewer than the 390.5 the Seminoles give up per matchup.

-- This year, the Demon Deacons have turned the ball over two times, while the Seminoles have forced two.
+- The Demon Deacons have two turnovers this season, equal to the number of takeaways for the Seminoles.

+- Find the latest spread and moneyline odds for Wake Forest at SISportsbook.

 Florida State Stats and Trends

-- In their most recent outing, the Seminoles took on the Jacksonville State Gamecocks and lost by a final score of 20-17, failing to cover the spread as 27.5-point favorites.
+- Florida State has one win against the spread in two games this season.

-- The Seminoles have been underdogs by 6.5 points or more once this year and covered the spread.
+- The Seminoles have been underdogs by 4.5 points or more once this season and covered the spread.

-- Florida State's games this season have hit the over on one of three set point totals (33.3%).

-- Florida State is 1-2 against the spread and 0-2 overall in games when it records more than 13 points.
+- Florida State is 1-1 against the spread and 0-2 overall in games when it puts up more than 13.0 points.

-- When Florida State piles up over 304 yards, the team is 1-2 against the spread and 0-2 overall.
+- Florida State is 1-1 against the spread and 0-2 overall when the team totals more than 304.0 yards.

-- This year the Seminoles have turned the ball over four times, one more than the Demon Deacons' takeaways (3).
+- The Seminoles have turned the ball over one more time (4 total) than the Demon Deacons have forced a turnover (3) this season.

 Wake Forest Top Players